dougeby/IntuneDocs/intune/app-configuration-policies-use-android.md

 [!INCLUDE[azure_preview](./includes/azure_preview.md)]

 Use app configuration policies in Microsoft Intune to supply settings that might be required when users run an Android for Work app.
-For example, an app might require users to specify:

--   A custom port number.
--   Language settings.
--   Security settings.
--   Branding settings such as a company logo.

 If users enter these settings incorrectly, this can increase the burden on your help desk and slow the adoption of new apps.